Crepepaper18/Notification-system-API/README.md

 ## 🛠️ Features

-* ✅ Send notifications (Email, SMS, In-App)
+* Send notifications (Email, SMS, In-App)
-* ✅ View notifications for a specific user
+* View notifications for a specific user
-* 🔁 Retry up to 3 times if a notification fails
+* Retry up to 3 times if a notification fails
-* 🧠 Uses in-memory storage for users and notifications
+* Uses in-memory storage for users and notifications
-* 🧰 Clean Express API setup with structured responses
+* Clean Express API setup with structured responses
-* 🪪 Easily extendable to integrate message queues like RabbitMQ or Kafka

 ---